Growing as an Advocate: Activist Milestone #2

 Develop Your Public Narrative

-Public Narrative is a tool to translate values into action.
+Public Narrative is a tool developed by Marshall Ganz at Harvard University to translate values into action.
 This tactic helps connect the head to the heart, and helps to link your own personal “calling” to a call to action for your community.
 Check out our Powerful Speaking workbook to get started on your own story.

 Prepared to be Powerful